-26 Are practices that potentially restrict trade prohibited or otherwise regulated in your jurisdiction?
+Are practices that potentially restrict trade prohibited or otherwise regulated in your jurisdiction?

-Practices that have the intent to or effect of restricting trade between EU member states are governed by articles 101 and 102 of the TFEU and by the corresponding provisions of the German Antitrust Act.
+Practices that have the intent to or effect of restricting trade between EU member states are governed by articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) and by the corresponding provisions of the German Antitrust Act.

 Article 101 of the TFEU covers, inter alia, horizontal and vertical technology transfer agreements.
-The TTBER Regulation (EU) No. 316/2014 provides certain general exemptions from violation by a licence agreement concerning, for example, patents, know-how and copyright for software.
+The Technology Transfer Block Exemption Regulation (TTBER) (EU) No. 316/2014 provides certain general exemptions from violation by a licence agreement concerning, for example, patents, know-how and copyright for software.
 Individual exemptions of restricted practices are possible if they meet certain criteria listed in article 101(3) of the TFEU and do not fall within the hardcore restrictions.